Skip to main content

 Recognise arithmetic sequences, use the recursive and explicit rules, and apply them to simple interest and linear depreciation.

-How to identify an arithmetic sequence by its common difference, use the recursive and explicit term rules, and apply them to simple interest and flat-rate depreciation.
+How to identify an arithmetic sequence by its common difference, use the recursive and explicit term rules, sum the terms, and apply the model to simple interest and flat-rate depreciation.

 Reviewed by: AI editorial process; not yet individually human-reviewed